The Atheist Bible, CC-BY Fabian M. Suchanek

 CC0 / Public Domain

-Artwork in the public domain is not under copyright restrictions19.
+Artwork in the public domain, which is not under copyright restrictions19.
 Older creative works are automatically in the public domain if they were created before the existence of copyright law, or if their copyright term has expired.
 Where this applies, the year of the work is given to imply that it is in the public domain.

 @Pixabay